uclaacm/hack-curriculum/stackschool/2-databases/README.md

         .catch(console.error);
 ```

-7. Create a data model for our app: post
+7. Create a data model for our app.
+We will create a model for posts.
 ```js
     const mongoose = require('mongoose');